nayyara-cropsey/golang-talk/concurrency.md

 ---

-# Concurrency in Go Lang
+# GoLang Concurrency 101

 ---

 ## Concurrency

-* Making progress on more than one task simultaneously is known as concurrency.
+* Making progress on more than one task simultaneously.
+* Composition of independently executing components.
 * Concurrency is especially important when designing systems (beyond simple tools).
-* Golang is a high-level programming language with high-level concurrency constructs.
+* Golang is a high-level programming language with high-level concurrency primitives.

 ---